msesia/conformal-label-noise/README.md

 ## Reproducibility Instructions

-Refer to `experiments/instructions.md` for details on obtaining the real data used in the manuscript and reproducing the paper's figures.
+See the [experiments/INSTRUCTIONS.md](experiments/INSTRUCTIONS.md) file for details on obtaining the real data used in the manuscript and reproducing the paper's figures.

 ## License